 This question is to help you set your goals for your social media efforts.
 Here are some of the goals that you can consider:

 - Increase brand awareness

 - Grow revenue (by increasing signups or sales)

 - Build a community around your business

 Many businesses tend to desire to get more brand awareness, thinking that this will increase their bottom-line.

-Yes – more people know about you, more people to buy from you.
+Yes and no. Yes – more people know about you, more people to buy from you.

 No – when it comes to organic social media growth (or what we call it: Social Media Management), brand awareness is a rather broad goal as almost every effort will contribute to an increase in brand awareness.
 Metrics to measure brand awareness would be the number of followers, engagement rates, and views.

 When it comes to paid social media advertisement (Social Media Marketing), brand awareness social media advertising campaigns basically just show your ads to as many people and generate impressions in volume but do you get leads or sales from it?
 Not much.